 Definitions

-Before I begin to describe how to invest in each app, I’d like to give you some basic definitions of investment terms that I’ve learned.
+Before I describe how to invest in each app, I’d like to give you some basic definitions of investment terms I’ve learned.

 - ETF– ETF stands for exchange-traded fund.
 An exchange-traded fund is a well-diversified portfolio similar to a mutual fund but is not professionally managed.